sinfuljosh/CameraPlus/README.md

 [![How to use CameraPlus](https://i.imgur.com/UbKrHAF.png)](https://www.youtube.com/watch?v=RpYoMiKJygQ)

 # Installing
-1. Use the modsaber installer: https://github.com/lolPants/modsaber-installer/releases
-		It is the easiest method, it will do all these steps below in 1 click.
+1. Use the Beat Saber Mod Manager installer: https://github.com/beat-saber-modding-group/BeatSaberModInstaller/releases It is the easiest method, it will do all these steps below in 1 click.

 ### To install manually: